ROCKY VIEW FORWARD

 Overriding procurement policy to award sole-source internet servicing contract to consultant championed by one councillor

-Violating basic guidelines in the MGA in repealing the Firearms Bylaw
+Violating requirements in the MGA to rush through repealing the Firearms Bylaw

 Quashing the Aggregate Resource Plan despite it being mandated in the County Plan and despite promises to ensure residents’ concerns were addressed

-The treatment of the Stop the Stench group from Divisions 6 & 7.
-They have been fighting a longstanding unlicenced, and extremely smelly compost facility operating adjacent to Thorlakson's feed lot.
+The treatment of the Stop the Stench group in northeast RVC.
+They had been fighting a longstanding unlicensed, and malodorous compost facility operating adjacent to Thorlakson's feed lot

-The "open for business" attitude means that Councils have been far too willing to accept the assertions of developers at face value.
+Previous council majority's "open for business" attitude meant that they were far too willing to accept the assertions of developers at face value.
 That frequently involved ignoring Administration’s recommendations for caution or outright refusal of applications.

-Councils, both past and current, frequently approved development applications without exercising adequate due diligence to confirm the viability or accuracy of developer's claims.
-Consultation with affected residents was often inadequate.
-Concerns and even vehement opposition from local residents have frequently been ignored or dismissed.
+They frequently approved development applications without exercising adequate due diligence to confirm the viability or accuracy of developer's claims.
+They also repeatedly ignored contradictory expert evidence presented by residents during public hearings.